Outbuilt/.NET-Anti-Debug/README.md

 Credits:

-1 year ago, https://github.com/MauriceHuber sent me just the code for detecting multiple process names, it is now more than that :_)
+1 year ago, https://github.com/MauriceHuber sent me the code for detecting multiple process names.
+It has been drastically modified and new features have been added.